Validating Replicated Data

 Transactional and merge replication allow you to validate that data at the Subscriber matches data at the Publisher.
 Validation can be performed for specific subscriptions or for all subscriptions to a publication.
 Specify one of the following validation types and the Distribution Agent or Merge Agent will validate data the next time it runs:

-- Row count and binary checksum.
-In addition to taking a count of rows at the Publisher and Subscriber, a checksum of all the data is calculated using the checksum algorithm introduced in Microsoft SQL Server 2000.
+Row count and binary checksum.
+In addition to taking a count of rows at the Publisher and Subscriber, a checksum of all the data is calculated using the checksum algorithm.
 If the row count fails, the checksum is not performed.

 In addition to validating that data at the Subscriber and Publisher match, merge replication provides the ability to validate that data is partitioned correctly for each Subscriber.
 For more information, see Validating Partition Information for a Merge Subscriber.